 |Nikon D5||Y||stereo||mono||Y||Y||mini||3.0||-||-||-||Nikon D5|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Nikon D3S?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III:

 - More detail: Offers more megapixels (21 vs 12.1MP) with a 32% higher linear resolution.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).

 - More heavily discounted: Has been available for much longer (launched in August 2007).

 Advantages of the Nikon D3S:

 - Better low-light sensitivity: Can shoot in dim conditions (1 stops ISO advantage).